inkandfeet/inkdb/README.md

 Provides two data enpoints:
 - `inkdb.common` Anonymous, public, read-only.
 - `inkdb.server` Authenticated, encrypted data the server has access to as well.
 Read-only.
+- `inkdb.app.inkshop.account` Authenticated, encrypted data an authorized app has access to as well.
+Read-only.
+- `inkdb.app.inkshop.private` Authenticated, encrypted data an authorized app has access to as well.
+Read-write.
-- `inkdb.user` Authenticated, encrypted, read-write.
+- `inkdb.private` Authenticated, encrypted, read-write.
 Can be zero-knowledge encrypted.

 ### Stupid simple syntax.